OntoUML/ontouml-vp-plugin/README.md

 #### Continuous Updates

-The remote features are constantly updated and any fixes to them you not require you to update your Visual Paradigm plugin.
+The cloud-based features offered in the plugin are periodically updated.
+Updates in these features usually do not require updates in the Visual Paradigm plugin.

 And last, but not least, this project is supported by the [OntoUML.org](https://ontouml.org/) community and its set of features will only grow, incorporating new and updated OntoUML technologies.